• Skip to main content

 You’ve helped out other companies by advertising their products.

-Have you ever thought about having your own product?”
+Have you ever thought about having your product?”

 However, with the George Foreman Grill, he was offered a completely different deal: No upfront money.

-If Foreman would agree to endorse the product, it would be his product and he would enter into a joint venture deal.
+If Foreman agreed to endorse the product, it would be his, and he would enter into a joint venture deal.

 Foreman agreed and was paid approximately 40% of product sales until 1999 when they paid Foreman outright in exchange for the right to use his name.